Carbium API

 fromMint, toMint, amount, slippage, provider

-Use provider-pinned requests when:
+Use provider-pinned requests only when:

 • you are maintaining an existing v1 integration